 Videos of Minneapolis robberies, mob-style beatings go viral

-Fox News has obtained a series of disturbing videos showing mob-style attacks in downtown Minneapolis in which police say “vulnerable” victims were targeted and brutally beaten for valuables such as cell phones.
+Fox News has obtained a series of disturbing videos showing mob-style attacks in downtown Minneapolis in which police say “vulnerable” victims were targeted and brutally beaten for valuables such as cellphones.

 Police told Fox News that an “incredible” law enforcement investigation led to the arrest of 16 people in connection to the videos.
-They face assault and robbery charges, among other charges.
+They face assault and robbery charges, among others.

 In one daytime video, a mob can be seen pummeling a man just outside of the Minneapolis Twins’ stadium.
 At one point, the attackers run to gain speed and jump on the victim.
 They ride a bike over him, take off his pants and beat him with a belt.
 The victim appears to defend himself but is outnumbered and overpowered.